 Page templates are the starting point for creating new pages.
 Every time a new page is created, a page template is selected as a baseline that can then be edited to match the pages specific needs.

 When creating a new page, the user is presented with an overview of all the compatible page templates in the project.
-Prior to Mendix 7.9.0, this was a static selection designed to match most generic scenarios.
-Mendix 7.9.0 introduced page templates as a document type, allowing users to edit existing page templates and even create entirely new ones.
+Page templates as document types allow users to edit existing page templates and even create entirely new ones.

 By mapping out the common design patterns of a project, a great deal of the initial work involved in creating new pages can be mitigated.